Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 custom_css:
 custom_js:
 ---
-This article is part of a series (linked above).
-It will help explain the code used to train our convolutional neural-network (CNN) LEGO classifier.
+This article is part of a series.
+It should explain the code used to train our convolutional neural-network (CNN) LEGO classifier.

-If you want to follow with this article executing the code, we've made it available in Google's Colab:
+If you want to code along with this article, we've made it available in Google's Colab:

 * [Lego Classifier](https://colab.research.google.com/drive/1b2_w2o60dMVJlV4Od25zTx2OUP07tdue)

+It's a WIP, so comment below if you run into any issues.

 ## Classifier Code:
 The code below started with some we found on Kaggle:

 * [Lego Brick Images Keras CCN](https://www.kaggle.com/twhitehurst3/lego-brick-images-keras-cnn-96-acc)

 However, there were _a lot_ of problems in the code.
 I rewrote most of it, so I'm not sure how much of the original is left.
-Still, cite what's not yours, I say.
+Still, cite your sources!

 Some of the issues were:
 * It used a model much more complex than needed.